Norvik-Alexian/Python-Process/README.md

 ## Why Multiprocessing
 * Multicore systems allows to perform several tasks at the same time.
-* Some time we need to perform several tasks simultaneously or almost simultaneously.
+* Sometimes we need to perform several tasks simultaneously or almost simultaneously.
 * Python Multiprocessing unlike Threading allows to use the CPU cores more effectively, but also requires more resources and have less convenient mechanisms for sharing data.